How do you react when you’ve misplaced your mobile device?

 Millennials are endlessly teased about staring at their phones all the time.

-It’s true that because they’ve mostly grown up with mobile devices in their hands, they expect their company to rely on them as well.
-It’s why 41 percent of Millennials said they prefer to communicate electronically at work rather than face-to-face or over the telephone, according to PwC.
+It’s true that because they’ve mostly grown up with phones in their hands, they expect their company to rely on them as well.
+It’s why 41 percent of Millennials said they prefer to connect electronically at work rather than face-to-face or over the telephone, according to PwC.
 Also, 59 percent said that state-of-the-art technology was important to them when considering a job.

 “When a young employee finds that an organization doesn’t communicate the way they’re accustomed to, they can more easily become disengaged and end up leaving,” said Elaine Branding, Senior Vice President of Internal Communications at FleishmanHillard.
 “Generally, Millennials don’t plan on staying at a place for a long time if they’re not happy.
 So, don’t stay up-to-date with current communications practices at your own peril.
 The world will move on, and your employees may, too.”